Ramzan Kadyrov: Sanctions

+Sanctioned by the UK government in 2014 in relation to Russo-Ukrainian War.

 On 20 December 2017, the United States imposed sanctions under the Magnitsky Act on five Russian nationals including Kadyrov, accusing him of personal involvement in repression, torture and murder.
 U.S. officials accused him of heading "an administration involved in disappearances and extrajudicial killings," and that one or more of his political opponents were killed at his direction.
 He was added to United States Department of the Treasury's blacklist which also included a Chechen security official Ayub Kataev along with three other Russian individuals for their criminal involvement in a corruption case uncovered by Sergei Magnitsky.

 In response, Kadyrov mocked the sanctions on his Instagram account.
 "A sleepless night is waiting for me."
 He further stated, "I can be proud that I'm out of favor with the special services of the USA," and added, "In fact, the USA cannot forgive me for dedicating my whole life to the fight against foreign terrorists among which there are bastards of America's special services."

 President Putin's spokesman Dmitry Peskov called the sanctions "illegal" and "unfriendly" stating, "We consider these sanctions illegal, we consider them unfriendly, and we do not agree with them."
 He also stated that it was highly probable that Russia would retaliate by accusing U.S. officials or citizens of rights violations and banning them from the country.

 Further sanctions were added on 20 July 2020, with United States Secretary of State accusing him of increasing abuses on civilians during the COVID-19 pandemic.
 His immediate family were also sanctioned.
 The sanctions also ban him, his wife and two of his daughters from traveling to the United States.
 Ministry of Foreign Affairs spokesperson Maria Zakharova told Sputnik that they will try to impose retaliatory sanctions.
 Kadyrov meanwhile posted a picture of himself along with firearms, saying, "Pompeo, we accept the fight!
 What comes next will be more interesting."